 2. Payment was refused by the bank for lack of funds, upon presentation within thirty days after issue, and the issuer failed to make good within ten days after receiving notice of that refusal or after notice has been sent to the issuer's last known address.

-Criminal Lawyers in New Jersey™ have combined experience defending charges such as these.
-In fact, the very first court case that Mr. Marain ever handled was for a client who allegedly issued a bad check.
+Criminal Lawyers in New Jersey™ have over seventy years combined experience defending charges such as these.
+In fact, the very first court case that Mr. Marain ever handled, in 1976, was for a client who allegedly issued a bad check.
 The judge dismissed the complaint.